vladinson009/host-tattoo/README.md

         Logged in users

-- can like news feed post
-- can dislike news feed post
+- can like/dislike news feed post
 - can comment news feed post
-- can like artist
+- can like/dislike artist
-- can add to wishlist
+- can add/remove tattoo to/from wishlist
-- can reate post/tattoo
+- can create post/tattoo

-      Logged in users(Author)
+      Logged in users(if Author)

 - can edit and delete post (and tattoo if is an artist)